11 Free Crochet Amigurumi Patterns

-Amigurumi is a Japanese art form that has caught on worldwide, and these fantastic free crochet amigurumi patterns will be favorites that you will turn to again and again.
-Eleven different patterns make up this exciting free amigurumi tutorial—a sweet crochet bunny, quirky monsters, funky dogs and cats, a handsome prince, and more.
-Your crochet creatures are just a click away from being born.
-Imagine the look of surprise and joy you’ll see when you give these cuddly gifts to the favorite kid (big or little) in your life!
-And because these crochet amigurumi patterns can be whipped up quickly, they are easy to make for a variety of occasions.
+Click on the Download Now button or link below and learn why this Japanese art form has caught on worldwide.
+Eleven different patterns make up this exciting free amigurumi tutorial, and your crochet creatures are just a click away from being born.
+Because these crochet amigurumi patterns can be whipped up quickly, they are easy to make for a variety of occasions.
 Beginning crocheters will find the amigurumi how-to they need, while more experienced crocheters can jump right in.

 The amigurumi world is filled with creatures of all shapes and sizes.
 Once you make an amigurumi, you might just get hooked.
-Click here to download the 11 Free Crochet Amigurumi Patterns: Amigurumi Crochet with Crochet Me.
+Click here to download the 11 Free Crochet Amigurumi Patterns: Amigurumi Crochet.
 Nearly all the patterns call for knowing just a few basic crochet stitches.

 Crochet Amigurumi Patterns

 The oversized Doug & Gordo Dolls by Kim Werker are great cuddly companions for children-even the eyes are crocheted, so there’s no choking hazard.
 These crocheted Canadians would also be great sitting on a shelf in the office, for comic relief just when you need it.
 These easy crochet dolls are suitable for beginning crocheters.
 Like Kim Werker, you can finish them up before you get bored and start thinking about the next thing you want to make.